Natural Resources

 Soil features

-These very deep soils are characterized by thin (<7 inches) surface layers.
-(Under cultivation calcium carbonate is usually at the surface and throughout the entire soil depth, but often is leached in the upper 3 to 6 inches in non-cultivated areas.)
-Soil texture for both surface and subsoil layers of these soils range from silty to loamy.
+These very deep soils are characterized by thin (less than 7 inches) surface layers.
+Under cultivation, calcium carbonate is usually at the surface and throughout the entire soil depth, but often is leached in the upper 3 to 6 inches in non-cultivated areas.
+Soil textures for both surface and subsoil layers of these soils range from silty to loamy.
 Organic matter content is generally low to moderately low in the surface layer.

 Table 4.
 Representative soil features